Jack Marshall

 • …and more.

-This seminar has been presented to raves from law firms, bar associations, and government agencies
+This seminar has been presented to positive reviews from law firms, bar associations, and government agencies.